 “We’re delighted to secure TK Maxx for The Glass Works.
-It is a tremendous addition to the scheme and marks a milestone - we’ve now let all three MSUs ahead of opening next year with Next, Sports Direct with USC, and now TK Maxx.
+It is a tremendous addition to the scheme and marks a milestone – we’ve now let all three MSUs ahead of opening next year.”

 “At a generally difficult time TK Maxx committing to a store in a prime retail position illustrates the strength of the scheme, which already has fantastic leisure, retail and F&B operators secured.
 We’re committed to attracting more exciting offers to the town despite the issues faced by the wider economy, and we’ll be working hard alongside Barnsley Council to achieve this over the months ahead.”

-Kevin Frost, Property Director at Cineworld, further commented:
+Kevin Frost, Property Director at Cineworld UK, commented:

 “Cineworld Barnsley will boast 13 screens with over 2,000 seats, including a full height 450 seat Super Screen and state-of-the-art 4DX screen.
 It will also feature the very latest digital surround sound systems with curved wall to wall, floor to ceiling screens, stadia seating and plenty of leg room.
 The work on site is progressing well and we can’t wait to open next year.”